N battery: Overview

 Common uses for this size of battery include some small flashlights, radio pocket pager receivers, remote control door chimes, glucose meters, small desk clocks, wireless microphones, laser pointers, some vintage calculators, some slot cars, film cameras, and small vibrators.
 However, as technology has improved, many of these devices now run on button batteries.

 An N-cell battery has a similar size to the A23 battery, which has a 12 V output.

-Adapter AA

-The battery has a length of 30.2 mm – 29.6 mm, AA has a length of 49.2 mm – 50.5 mm so that any adapter should extend the battery by 19.6 mm – 20.3 mm.